Shamsun34/Shamsun34.github.io/README.md

 # Shamsun34.github.io
 I created simple portfolio.I followed the theme of STARNLEY as basic.
-The link is given bellow click LIVE DEMO to see the original.
+The link is given below click LIVE DEMO to see the original.
 Link: https://www.free-css.com/free-css-templates/page202/stanley